mukeshgollen/NLPlay-with-transformers/README.md

 # NLPlay-with-transformers

-It contains all the code as a part of my SOC
+Week 1 :
+it introduced us to the field of nlp